 TryNano.org was developed in conjunction with IBM and the New York Hall of Science.
 It’s aimed at students at all levels, as well as parents, teachers, school counselors, and anyone else wanting to get up to speed on the subject.

 It’s the wide range of potential products and applications that gives nanotechnology its enormous job-growth prospects.
-According to a recent study by market researcher Global Industry Analysts, the annual market for products incorporating nanotechnology is expected to reach US $2.4 trillion by 2015.
-By that same year, according to the National Science Foundation, the need for technology professionals working in nanotechnology will increase to 800 000 employees in the United States and more than 2 million worldwide.
+According to a recent study by market researcher Global Information Inc., the annual worldwide market for products incorporating nanotechnology is expected to reach US $3.3 trillion by 2018.
+According to the National Nanotechnology Infrastructure Network, the need for technology professionals working in nanotechnology will increase to 1 million employees by 2015.

 But the wide range of applications is also indicative of something else: Nanotechnology is not technically an industry in and of itself.